UKPLab/cdcr-beyond-corpus-tailored/README.md

 # Generalizing Cross-Document Event Coreference Resolution Across Multiple Corpora
-This repository contains the code for reproducing the results of our [Computational Linguistics article](https://direct.mit.edu/coli/article/doi/10.1162/coli_a_00407/102774/Generalizing-Cross-Document-Event-Coreference) ([arXiv preprint](https://arxiv.org/abs/2011.12249)).
+This repository contains the code for reproducing the results of our [Computational Linguistics article](https://direct.mit.edu/coli/article/47/3/575/102774/Generalizing-Cross-Document-Event-Coreference) which was presented at [EMNLP 2021](https://2021.emnlp.org/).

 It contains:
 - our cross-document event coreference resolution (CDCR) system implementation